 LCMF 2019 – Witchy Methodologies, Ambika P3 London, 7-15 December 2019

 London Contemporary Music Festival (LCMF), is one ‘the capital’s most adventurous and ambitious festival of new music up.
 Teaming up with the Serpentine Galleries, experimental choir collective Musarc, Australian curatorial force Liquid Architecture and cult new imprint Ignota Books, and returning to the epic, subterranean Ambika P3, LCMF 2019 is back with its most ambitious programme yet, exploring the witchy turn in art, poetry and music.
 More info.

 MUTEK Japan, various venues Tokyo, 11 – 15 December 2019

-MUTEK.JP is a cultural association that is dedicated to the dissemination and development of digital creativity in sound, music, and audio-visual art.
+MUTEK.JP is a cultural association dedicated to disseminating and developing digital creativity in sound, music, and audio-visual art.
 In 2016, Tokyo joined the burgeoning family of MUTEK events all over the world.
-The line-up includes a mix of eastern and western artists including Veronika Vasika, Hiroaki Umeda, Line Katcho, Myriam Bleau, Tim Hecker, Daito Manabe, Norimichi Irakawa, Peter Kirn and Kode9.
+The line-up includes a mix of Eastern and western artists including Veronika Vasika, Hiroaki Umeda, Line Katcho, Myriam Bleau, Tim Hecker, Daito Manabe, Norimichi Irakawa, Peter Kirn and Kode9.
 More info.